multitudes/42-miniRT/README.md

 Error Handling: Must exit properly with "Error\n" and an explicit message on encountering any misconfiguration in the scene file.
 File Structure: Accepts scene description files in a specific format, handling elements like Ambient light, Camera, Light, Sphere, Plane, and Cylinder with precise properties.

+We are not meant to use libraries like OpenGL or Vulkan, but to create our own implementation in C.

 ### Features
 - Scene Description: Reads scenes from a file with .rt extension and renders the image as described.
 - Basic Objects: Supports rendering of planes, spheres, and cylinders.